 - LWT performance, for different use cases, also compared to Apache Cassandra LWT

-- LWT under the hood: how is LWT implemented in Scylla?
+- LWT under the hood: how is LWT implemented in ScyllaDB?
 What are some of the caveats, and what are the tradeoffs of using LWT